opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 - **caution** if files are open in Visual Studio, do not delete or rename them outside of Visual Studio.
 - **reminder** always `fetch` changes from GitHub.com before you start working locally, especially if you use multiple computers.
 - **reminder** always remember to `commit` and `push` changes when you are finished working locally

-## Cautions with Git

-- Git and GitHub are not designed to handle large files `>100mb`
-- Before working, always make sure that you have `pulled` the most recent `commits`
-- Once `staged` changes are `committed` together, they are bundled for purposes of `pushing` and `reverting`.
-In other words, to undo one of the changes in a commit, you must undo them all.
-- Therefore, `commit` frequently, in small packets of changes.
-- Once finished, always remember to `push` your latest commits.
-- Changes to a repository directly on GitHub.com (including uploads, renaming or moving, or directly editing) amount to creating a `branch`, making a `commit`, and a `merge` of the branch with the main branch.
-Doing so will prevent you from pushing any simultaneous commits from a local computer.

 ## First serious blog post